issleb/personafy/README.md

 ### Running the worker

-This will start the graphile worker and run an intial converstion that was seeded to the queue:
+To start the graphile worker and run an intial converstion that was seeded to the queue, in the server folder run:

 `yarn start`

+### Running the app

+To start the web app, navigate to *packages/app* and run:

+`yarn dev`